leftCoast/Recipes/README.md

 # Recipes
-The recipes I like to use. now I won't loose them with my phone.
+The recipes I like to use.
+Now I won't loose them with my phone.